Salary: Depends on Qualifications

-Provide input to Associate Director regarding the hiring of classroom student employees.
+Provide input to Director regarding the hiring of classroom student employees.

-Supervise assigned University practicum students and model appropriate classroom teaching practices, and complete related forms, observations, and evaluations to assess practicum student's progress.
+Model appropriate classroom teaching practices; in the absence of the Teacher II, complete related forms, observations, and evaluations to assess practicum student's progress.

-Maintain records, monitor and report on the progress of individual children in accordance with protocol established by the Children's Institute, receiving schools, referral agencies, and sponsoring agencies.
+Maintain records, and monitor and report on the progress of individual children in accordance with the protocol established by the Children's Institute, receiving schools, referral agencies, and sponsoring agencies.

-Conduct parent-teacher conferences and home visits, and report to parents on child's adjustment and daily/periodic progress.
+Conduct and/or participate in parent-teacher conferences and home visits, and report to parents on child's adjustment and daily/periodic progress.